How to Start a Photography Business

 Whatever you choose to do in life, it isn’t all fun and games, and photography is no exception.
 Becoming a professional photographer can be an incredibly fulfilling endeavor.
 You get to spend your life providing people with visual insight into who they really are and what they really want.

-But, as with anything worth doing, it is also difficult and comes with a unique set of challenges that require a rigorous attitude that not everybody is equipped with.
+But, as with anything worth doing, learning how to start a photography business is also difficult.
+It comes with a unique set of challenges that require a rigorous attitude that not everybody is equipped with.

 Still not deterred?
 Still with me?
 Good.